Amplifying colleague voices on diversity, equity and inclusion

 Some ERGs have been operating for more than 15 years and, recently, many have seen membership grow significantly.
 But looking forward, one of Barclays’ priorities will be helping all 12 ERGs – including Inspire, a new group dedicated to socioeconomic inclusion – to create “a diverse and inclusive workforce that opens pathways of opportunity for all of our people and across all of our businesses,” says Dempsey.

-This year, the Diversity and Inclusion team hopes to create opportunities to connect colleagues around the world, find new ways to bring an intersectional lens to the bank’s diversity agendas – and support more colleagues to get involved with the groups.
+This year, the Diversity, Equity and Inclusion team hopes to create opportunities to connect colleagues around the world, find new ways to bring an intersectional lens to the bank’s diversity agendas – and support more colleagues to get involved with the groups.

 “There is even more we can do to leverage our ERGs to be a supportive community for their members and to also deliver real value,” says Dempsey.